Jacobi identities in low-dimensional topology: Introduction

-In Section~\ref{sec:4-dim} of this paper we will rediscover the Jacobi or IHX relation in the context of intersection invariants for Whitney towers in $4$-manifolds.
+In Section~\ref{sec:4-dim} of this paper we will rediscover the Jacobi relation in the context of intersection invariants for Whitney towers in $4$-manifolds.
 It is actually a direct consequence of a beautifully symmetric picture, Figure~\ref{IHX-7B-fig}.
-The expert will see three standard Whitney disks whose Whitney arcs are drawn in an unconventional way (to be explained in \ref{subsec:4d-IHX} below).
-Ultimately, the freedom of choosing the Whitney arcs in this way forces the IHX-relation upon us.
+The expert will see three standard Whitney disks whose Whitney arcs are drawn in an unconventional way (to be explained in Section \ref{sec:4d-IHX} below).
+Ultimately, the freedom of choosing the Whitney arcs in this way forces the Jacobi relation upon us.

 The reader will recognize the 3-component link in the figure as the Borromean rings.
 Each component consists of a semicircle and a planar arc (solid, dashed, dotted respectively), exhibiting the Borromean rings as embedded on the boundary of an unknotted genus~3 handlebody in 3-space.